 Most new roof surfaces and panel fasteners are protected by paint or galvanizing.

-Natural aging and roof movement causes this protection to deteriorate and rusting occurs.
+Natural aging and roof movement cause this protection to deteriorate and rusting occurs.

 Commonly fasteners rust first and accelerate “through” rust on the roof surface around them.
 Rain and moisture can enter even into tight roof seams.